medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 1 Profiles in the HospitalNotification Standard

 In total, seven profiles from <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">MedCom Core IG</a>, <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> and <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/" target="_blank">MedCom HospitalNotification IG</a> constitute the HospitalNotification standard.
-They are derived from three different IG's, and a short description of each profile can be seen in the table below.
+A short description of each profile can be seen in the <a href="#tab1">Table 1<a>.
 <br><br>

 <style type="text/css">